No-Mesh Umbilical Hernia Repair in Fort Myers, FL

 Umbilical hernias happen near your navel or belly button.
 There is a naturally occurring weakness in this area’s abdominal muscles at the site of the umbilical cord.
 Umbilical hernias mostly occur in infants just after birth and are typically harmless, usually resolving by age 3 or 4.

 However, the area of abdominal weakness can continue throughout childhood and into adulthood, putting women, men and children at risk of an umbilical hernia.
-Large umbilical hernias usually require surgery as they may worsen with time.
+Large umbilical hernias usually require surgery to repair as they may worsen with time.

 Causes of Umbilical Hernias